Maumagnaguagno/Snake/README.md

 ## Problems
 Each problem contains snakes and locations as objects.
 Each snake must contain at least a head and tail described in the initial state.
-If head and tail are on the same location, single cell snake, there is no need to ``connect`` snake parts.
+If head and tail are on the same location, single location snake, there is no need to ``connect`` snake parts.
 Each mouse location must be described in the initial state.
 Locations that contain snake parts, mice or walls are ``occupied``.
 Locations must be ``adjacent`` to one another to describe possible paths.